 limits the market expansion of e-commerce, which mainly prospers in

+major cities.
 The number of web

 sites is also rather small compared to the huge amount of Internet